jiunjiun/hasami/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/hasami.
+Bug reports and pull requests are welcome on GitHub at https://github.com/jiunjiun/hasami.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

-## License
+## Copyright / License
+* Copyright (c) 2015 jiunjiun (quietmes At gmail.com)

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+* The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).